 Any member of the medical staff may make nominations for the elected positions on the Medical Board.
 Nominees shall be solicited by communication through e-mail, in a written publication, or by announcement at departmental meetings by the chief of service.
 The Dean, School of Medicine shall select the nominating committee.
 The nominating committee will make their selections from the proposed list of nominees.
-Nominees for president of the Medical Board must be full time Stony Brook faculty members.
+Nominees for president, vice president and secretary/treasurer of the Medical Board must be full time physician or dentist members of the Stony Brook faculty.
 A minimum 2 candidates for each position will be submitted to the medical board by the nominating committee for approval prior to the election.